 B.1.1 Explain the process that was followed to apply the compensation policy and determine the individual remuneration indicated in section C of this report.
-This information shall include the role played by the remuneration committee, the decisions taken by the Board of Directors and,
+This information shall include the role played by the remuneration committee, the decisions taken by the Board of Directors and, where appropriate, the identity and role of external advisers whose services have been used in the process of applying the compensation policy in the closed fiscal year.

-At the proposal of the Appointments and Remuneration Committee, the Board of Directors unanimously approved the items and amounts assigned to each of the directors for the 2021 fiscal year at its meeting held on February 10, 2021.
+At the proposal of the Appointments and Remuneration Committee, the Board of Directors unanimously approved the items and amounts assigned to each of the directors for the 2022 fiscal year at its meeting held on February 09, 2022.

-Regarding the short-term variable remuneration for executive board directors, at the close of the 2021 fiscal year, the amount was determined based on the degree of attainment of the objectives in relation to the consolidated net profit obtained by the Company, Return on Equity (ROE) and Combined Global Non-Life Ratio for the 2021 fiscal year.
+With regard to the short-term variable remuneration of executive board directors, at the end of fiscal year 2022, the amount was determined according to the degree of fulfillment of the objectives for the consolidated net profit obtained by the Company, the Group's Return on Equity (ROE), Global Auto Combined Ratio, targeted percentages of growth in earned premiums and change in charged expenses (excluding life savings) for fiscal year 2022.